hmrc/vat-subscription/README.md

 ["enableNewStatusIndicators"]
 When on this will use the following mandation statuses:
-"Exempt", "MTDfb", "Non MTDfb" or "Non Digital"
+"MTDfB Exempt", "MTDfB", "Non MTDfB" or "Non Digital"

 ## Endpoints